 Your calendar obviously let's you know what meetings and tasks you have scheduled, but in Teamleader it serves the additional purpose of tracking time.
 After you've planned your schedule and finished an item, you can just click through via the agenda and mark it as finished.

 If you already use an external agenda like Google Calendar, Outlook or ICloud, be sure to integrate it in you Teamleader account.
 Items scheduled in Teamleader or the external agenda will be synchronised to the other tool so you never have to miss out on a meeting again.

 Next, you will find out how these tasks and meetings are related to the projects in Teamleader.

 The projects module is the module you will eventually use most, as you probably provide a long term service to your clients.
 A project can be created when you engage in a long-term relation with a client that requires a layered set-up of the tasks you perform for them involving multiple colleagues.
 Planning phases will help you divide the project into different parts.
-Under these, you can plan tasks and meetings and assign them to colleagues.
+Under these, you can schedule tasks and meetings and assign them to colleagues.
 When all tasks and meetings within a phase are done, be sure to close the phase.
 This way, it should always be clear what is being worked on by whom and when.
 When all milestones under a project are marked as finished, the entire project will be considered over.

 If your projects have a recurring a structure, you can work with project templates to avoid having to create the same milestones and tasks over and over again.